caganseyrek/EasyRequester/README.md

 ## Debug Mode

 Debug mode logs almost every action to the console.
 You can enable the debug mode by calling `debugMode()` and passing a `boolean` value for toggling.
 You if you call the function and pass a `true`, you can pass false value later in code to disable the debug mode.
+You can chain this function with other functions.

 ```typescript
 const requester = EasyRequester.setConfig({ ...someConfig }).debugMode(true);